 Source: National Institutes of Health

-More than two-thirds of adults take supplements in conjunction with prescription medications.
-This trend highlights the fact that many people are looking for additional remedies to support their overall health and wellness beyond traditional treatments prescribed by doctors.
+More than two-thirds of adults take supplements alongside prescription medications.
+This trend demonstrates that many people seek additional remedies to support overall health and wellness beyond traditional doctor-prescribed treatments.

-Supplements can provide essential vitamins and minerals that help to balance hormones, regulate digestion, and improve immune health.
-Although it is best to discuss any supplement regimen with your physician before use, exploring natural alternatives might just be the boost you need to hit your health goals.
+Supplements can provide essential vitamins and minerals that help balance hormones, regulate digestion, and strengthen immune health.
+While discussing any supplement regimen with your physician is advisable before use, exploring natural alternatives might provide the boost you need to achieve your health goals.

 Final Thoughts

-It always helps to do some research before buying any vitamin or supplement—or anything else for that matter.
-Many companies make bold claims about their products without providing any real evidence, so be wary of exaggerated promises and unsubstantiated claims.
+Research before purchasing any vitamin or supplement always proves beneficial.
+Many companies make bold claims about their products without providing genuine evidence, so remain wary of exaggerated promises and unsubstantiated claims.

-And remember: just because something is labeled as “natural” or “organic” doesn’t necessarily mean it is safe or effective; always check with your doctor before starting any new supplement regimen!
+Remember: “natural” or “organic” labels don’t automatically guarantee safety or effectiveness; always consult your doctor before starting any new supplement regimen!

-The next time you reach for your daily multivitamin pill, consider all the facts about the vitamin supplement industry first.
+Next time you reach for your daily multivitamin, consider all the facts about the vitamin supplement industry first.

-While some people may benefit from taking a daily multivitamin (such as pregnant women or those with nutrient deficiencies), most healthy individuals probably don’t need them at all.
+While some individuals may benefit from daily multivitamins (such as pregnant women or those with nutrient deficiencies), most healthy individuals probably don’t require them.

-Before spending your hard-earned cash on something that might not even work, talk to your doctor and do some research into the company making the product; knowledge is power.
-And hopefully, these vitamin supplement industry statistics have helped give you the knowledge you need!
+Before spending hard-earned money on potentially ineffective products, consult your doctor and research the manufacturing company; knowledge is power.
+Hopefully, these vitamin supplement industry statistics have provided the insights you need!